Please follow the steps below to learn more about how to apply for admission. We look forward to meeting you!

 LSG seeks to enroll the most promising and deserving students, including those who demonstrate genuine motivation and a sincere commitment to learning and making positive change in the world, but who cannot afford the school without substantial financial assistance.

-We are now offering the Lola Jackson Scholarship, which is an up to full-tuition scholarship, for the 2018-2019 academic year.
+We are now offering the Lola Jackson Scholarship, which is an up to full-tuition scholarship.
 The scholarship is named for the beloved teacher who worked for decades with the students at the historic Ashburn Colored School, which has been restored and is on the site of our new campus.
 For students who qualify and remain in good standing, the scholarship will continue throughout their tenure at the school.

 This scholarship would not be possible without the generosity of the parents of a recent graduate.
 Without their help, we could not offer financial assistance, because our tuition is based on what it actually costs us to provide the best possible educational opportunities for students.
 So this scholarship is reserved for families who could not afford private school without substantial financial assistance.